 It's important to track more than just your top ranking URL for primary keywords.
 Seeing if your site occupies multiple spots in the SERP provides insights into your topical dominance.
 If those spots are occupied by the correct pages for different intents, it's a sign of a healthy strategy.

 However, if multiple pages are ranking and then disappearing, it's a sign of impending cannibalization.
 Tracking the stability of your rankings helps you differentiate between intentional dominance and accidental competition.
-Double rankings are only a benefit if both pages satisfy unique user needs and drive conversions.
+Holding two ranking spots is only beneficial if both pages satisfy unique user needs and drive conversions.